elastinenkissa/places/README.md

 The backend was also made from scratch.
 It's a REST API made using NodeJS and Express, utilizing MVC and storing data to MongoDB with Mongoose.
 Express Validator is used for additional validation of the incoming data.

-You can look at a live preview of this app here https://places-sharing-app-smileyface.herokuapp.com/
+You can look at a live preview of this app here <a href="https://places-sharing-app-smileyface.herokuapp.com/">here</a>

 # Usage